facebook/facebook-android-sdk/README.md

 * __Authentication and Authorization__: prompt users to log in to facebook and grant permissions to your application.
 * __Making API Calls__: fetch user profile data (such as name and profile pic), as well as info about a user's friends.
 * __Display a dialog__: interact with user via a WebView.
-You primarily use this to publish to a user's stream without requiring upfront permissions.
+You primarily use this to publish to a user's feed without requiring upfront permissions.

 Authentication and Authorization
 --------------------------------